desmos-labs/desmjs/docs/docs/04-walletconnect/02-usage.md

 ### Reconnect to a session

-To reconnect to a previously established session you can call the [`connectToSession`](docs/api/classes/desmoslabs_desmjs_walletconnect_v2.WalletConnectSigner.md#connecttosession) method.
+To reconnect to a previously established session, you can call the [`connectToSession`](docs/api/classes/desmoslabs_desmjs_walletconnect_v2.WalletConnectSigner.md#connecttosession) method.